JeFFlidan/UeInteractionSystemPlugin/README.md

 * `Interactable_SphereTrigger` uses `Sphere Component` as an area that will fire some events upon entering.
 * `Interactable_BoxTrigger` uses `Box Component` as an area that will fire some events upon entering.

 `Interactable Component` can be configured if you need particular functionality.
-All settings you can see in the picture below.
+All settings you can see in the picture below:

 <p align="center">
     <img src="/Images/InteractableComponentSettings.png"/>